-- 33 In 2007, MDDs were used in Afghanistan, Azerbaijan, BiH, Cambodia, Croatia, Eritrea, Ethiopia, Kosovo, Lebanon, Tajikistan, and Yemen.
-In May 2008, three MDD teams trained by Mines Awareness Trust at the International Mine Action Training Centre in Nairobi arrived in Rwanda to start work. - 4 Mechanical assets of some kind are used in the following programs: Afghanistan, Azerbaijan, BiH, Cambodia, Croatia, Ecuador, Eritrea, Ethiopia, Iraq, Jordan, Kosovo, Lebanon, Sri Lanka, Sudan, Tajikistan, Thailand, Ukraine, and Yemen.
+- Prodding, by which a metal rod is carefully inserted into the ground at a 30 degree angle to check for mines, is more dangerous than the use of a metal detector as the risk of accidental detonation of a mine or item of explosive ordnance is significantly higher.
+Raking is a technique used in sandy soil, which has proved effective in Somaliland and Sri Lanka. - 13 In 2007, MDDs were used in Afghanistan, Azerbaijan, BiH, Cambodia, Croatia, Eritrea, Ethiopia, Kosovo, Lebanon, Tajikistan, and Yemen.
+In May 2008, three MDD teams trained by Mines Awareness Trust at the International Mine Action Training Centre in Nairobi arrived in Rwanda to start work. - Mechanical assets of some kind are used in the following programs: Afghanistan, Azerbaijan, BiH, Cambodia, Croatia, Ecuador, Eritrea, Ethiopia, Iraq, Jordan, Kosovo, Lebanon, Sri Lanka, Sudan, Tajikistan, Thailand, Ukraine, and Yemen.
 Chile and Ecuador have both procured new mechanical demining assets to speed up productivity in their programs.
-As of August 2008, NPA had brought a machine to Rwanda from its program in Sudan to assist in the completion of its Article 5 obligations; demining in Rwanda had previously been primarily manual. - 15 See, for example, GICHD, "Mechanical Demining Equipment Catalogue 2008," Geneva, January 2008.
+As of August 2008, NPA had brought a machine to Rwanda from its program in Sudan to assist in the completion of its Article 5 obligations; demining in Rwanda had previously been primarily manual. - See, for example, GICHD, "Mechanical Demining Equipment Catalogue 2008," Geneva, January 2008.